 Why matrix organizations will never get agile

-Agile and the Matrix
+Agile and the matrix

 - … no focus: In a matrix it is very common that an individual is working simultaneously on multiple projects.
-The huge waste context switching causes when one is trying to solve multiple complex problems at the same time is very well researched in the literature (see e.g. ).
-What this brings though, is satisfied middle management: It looks like as if everything would proceed in parallel — a great achievement, isn’t it?
+The context switching waste this causes is very well researched in the literature (see e.g. ).
+What this brings however, is satisfied middle management: It looks like as if everything would be proceeding in parallel — a great achievement, isn’t it?
 No need to prioritize and no need to be accountable for the results of the prioritization.
-How satisfied executives are with the actual results, is another question.
+How satisfying actual results for executives are, is another question.